 then a person who, at a workplace, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that the plant is not used at the workplace unless the plant is re-registered.

+(2a) The vesting of an individual item of plant in an entity under Part 9 Division 3 of the Electricity Corporations Act 2005 is not to be regarded as a change in the ownership of the plant for the purposes of subregulation (2)(c).

 (3) A person does not commit an offence against subregulation (1) if the person’s failure to comply with the subregulation occurred within 21 days of the day on which the competent person signed the statement referred to in subregulation (1)(b).

 Penalty applicable to subregulations (1) and (2): the regulation 1.16 penalty.

 [Regulation 4.14 amended in Gazette 8 Mar 2002 p.
 965-6; 14 Dec 2004 p.
-6018.]
+6018; 31 Mar 2006 p.
+1351.]

 4.15.
 Application for registration etc. of Schedule 4.2 items of plant